FZambia/centrifuge/docs/content/overview.rst

 or [SockJS](https://github.com/sockjs/sockjs-client) library can be used.

-Centrifuge comes with administrative web interface to manage project/category structure and monitor important messages.
+Centrifuge comes with administrative web interface to manage project/namespace structure and monitor important messages.

-Persistent data (projects, categories) by default stored in `SQLite <http://www.sqlite.org/>`_ database.
+Persistent data (projects, namespaces) by default stored in `SQLite <http://www.sqlite.org/>`_ database.
 But when running Centrifuge instance processes on different machines you should use `MongoDB <http://www.mongodb.org/>`_ or `PostgreSQL <http://www.postgresql.org/>`_ backends instead of SQLite for structure management.